York St John University: Students' Union

 The YSJ Students' Union (YSJSU), is associated with nearly 50 clubs and societies, covering activities and interests such as sports, languages, music, drama, religion and art.
 The Students' Union is led by three full-time sabbatical officers: SU President, President of Education and President of Wellbeing and Diversity.
 There are also a number of part-time officers including chairs of schools and liberation officers.
 The Students' Union building houses space for students to socialise and create committees.

 Community initiatives

 In 2021, the Students' Union launched the "Throw it our way" community campaign.
-In partnership with Mind, Oxfam, RSCPA & the York Community Furniture Store, the campaign aimed to reduce waste being created when students moved out of their accommodation and redistribute items to those in need.
+In partnership with Mind, Oxfam, RSPCA and the York Community Furniture Store, the campaign aimed to reduce waste being created when students moved out of their accommodation and redistribute items to those in need.

-In April 2021, following the easing of some of the Coronavirus pandemic restrictions, the YSJSU launched the campaign "Reconnect the right way."
+In April 2021, following the easing of some of the Covid-19 pandemic restrictions, the YSJSU launched the campaign "Reconnect the right way."
 The campaign aimed to normalise social anxiety, support local businesses and give advice on how to stay safe on nights out.

-In 2010, the university's Student Union began a programme of action designed to combat antisocial behaviour amongst students.
-Private security staff paid by the local council were reported to be on patrol until 3am, 2 evenings a week; Wednesday & Friday, in areas where numbers of complaints had arisen.

 In 2005, the Students' Union launched another community-friendly campaign called 'Pick It Up'.
 This campaign was designed to reduce litter levels on campus and in the surrounding community.